 The Adobe Flash Player update virus is one of the common ways cybercriminals try to deposit additional harmful code onto a Mac.
 It usually operates in tandem with such threats as bogus system utilities that report non-existent problems and thus attempt to manipulate users into activating the licensed copy of the scareware.
-This type of a ruse can be used to promote such unwanted apps as Mac Auto Fixer or Mac Cleanup Pro.
-Both will run phony scans of the host system and claim to detect hundreds of issues – ones that aren’t there for real.
-The targeted Mac users therefore deal with a double contamination scenario, where they first encounter recurrent and really annoying instances of browser rerouting and then suffer the consequences of counterfeit software activity.
+This type of a ruse can be used to promote such unwanted apps as Mac Auto Fixer, Mac Cleanup Pro, Easy Mac Care or Advanced Mac Tuneup.
+These opportunistic infections will run phony scans of the host system and claim to detect hundreds of issues – ones that aren’t there for real.
+This hoax is also the pivot for distributing the nastiest Mac adware threats to date, including Search Pulse, Any Search Manager, TapuFind, Chill-Tab, and the a.akamaihd.net redirect virus that underlies most of these dubious services.
+The targeted Mac users therefore deal with a triple contamination scenario, where they first encounter recurrent and really annoying instances of browser rerouting and then suffer the consequences of counterfeit software activity combined with redirects leading to fake search engines and advertising networks.
 It’s the early stage of the brainwashing that is backed by the Adobe Flash Player update virus popups.

 In all of these adverse situations, those who pay attention to detail will notice that there is something wrong with such a recommendation.
 First off, the URL of the website that generates these Adobe Flash Player update popups is a giveaway.
 Obviously, it has nothing to do with the genuine vendor, being clearly designed to mimic the legit update workflow.
 Furthermore, despite the fact that the alerts may provide a button to opt out, such as “Later” or “Cancel”, clicking it isn’t likely to close the dialogs for more than a few milliseconds.
 The pre-configured website script will relaunch the ads, so the victims may have to force quit Safari, Chrome, Firefox – or whatever browser is infected – to get the bogus notifications out of the way.